JoelKessler/PyGEDAI/README.md

 - If you only require cleaned signals, set `skip_checks_and_return_cleaned_only=True` to avoid collecting diagnostic metadata.
 - Automatic threshold selection relies on `sensai_fminbnd` (golden-section minimization) and may run up to `maxiter` iterations; supplying fixed thresholds dramatically reduces runtime.

----

-## Citation

-Ros, T., Férat, V., Huang, Y., Colangelo, C., Kia, S. M., Wolfers, T., Vulliemoz, S., & Michela, A. (2025). *Return of the GEDAI: Unsupervised EEG Denoising based on Leadfield Filtering*. bioRxiv. https://doi.org/10.1101/2025.10.04.680449

-When referencing this Python package, please also acknowledge that it ports the original MATLAB/EEGLAB plugin available at https://github.com/neurotuning/GEDAI-master.

----

 ## License

 This port follows the PolyForm Noncommercial License 1.0.0, identical to the original GEDAI plugin.
 The core algorithms are patent pending; commercial use requires obtaining the appropriate license from the patent holders.
-See [LICENSE](LICENSE) for full terms and contact information.
+See [LICENSE](https://github.com/Reshiru/PyGEDAI/blob/main/LICENSE) for full terms and contact information.

 ---